Power Driver (Impact wrench)

 NOTE

-- A ratchet wrench handle can be used to operate the binder when
+- A ratchet wrench handle can be used to operate the binder

-- A speed wrench is a good backup tool for quick manual closing or
+- A speed wrench is a good backup tool for quick manual

-opening the binder..
+closing or opening the binder..

-- It is recommended that a spare backup universal joint and socket
+- It is recommended that a spare backup universal joint and

-be available in case of a part failure or is lost.
+socket be available in case of a part failure or is lost.

 OPTIMAL DRIVER ASSEMBLEY